zer0ed/PHP-Nuke-modules/RouterScript/README.txt

 6. Changelog
 ------------
+(RouterScript 1.72)
+* New Auth code in admin module so RouterScript now works with PHP-Nuke 7.6.

 (RouterScript 1.71)
 * Fixed add a new router bug which wouldn't save a new router in the database due to a missing value for the new vote_avg entry.